josephsl/wintenApps/readme.md

 * Authors: Joseph Lee, Derek Riemer and others

-IMPORTANT: Windows App Essentials will be discontinued in October 2025.

 This add-on is a collection of app modules for various modern Windows apps, as well as enhancements and fixes for certain controls found in Windows 11.

 Notes: